 - Listen to uplifting, positive music, even if it’s just in the background as you wash dishes or drive to work.
 A good choice might be simple relaxation music with nature sounds.

 By changing up small things in your life, you can make your adoption wait a more positive one.
 It’s normal to feel more sensitive right now, and just generally more on edge.
-By managing other stressors in your life, you’ll be able to remain calm and collected.
+You’ll be able to remain calm and collected by effectively managing the other stressors in your life.